Shani was just too smart. She knew what her baby's problem was, and she knew she had to get to the bottom of it.

 If someone tells you that they’ve got a one-night fix that’ll transform your baby or child - run.
 Fast.

 Because nothing in parenting takes just one night.
-Somethings might take 3 nights, some things may take 5, and some may even take weeks (like your average 2-to-1 nap transition that usually takes 2-6 weeks for the dust to settle).
+Some things might take 3 nights, some things may take 5, and some may even take weeks (like your average 2-to-1 nap transition that usually takes 2-6 weeks for the dust to settle), or, depending on the age, even months.

 Doesn’t sound fun, and doesn’t win the “oooh!
 I want to do that!” award.